Understanding the Different Types of Cadmium Contaminants and Their Testing Methods

 The sources and types of cadmium contaminants

-In addition to these sources, cadmium can also be found naturally in the environment, particularly in certain types of soil and water [5].
-The concentration of cadmium in the environment can vary widely depending on the source and location, and it is important to monitor and control cadmium levels in order to protect public health and the environment.
+Beyond these, there is cadmium naturally occurring in the environment, particularly in certain soils and water [5].
+The amount of cadmium in the environment can be vastly different depending on the source and location, and cadmium must be tracked and controlled for public health and the environment.

 [1] Cadmium, United States Environmental Protection Agency, https://www.epa.gov/